Kitu83/count_game/README.md

 # Count game for mIRC

-The same game viewed on TV emission "Des chiffres et des lettres".
+The same game viewed on TV emission "Des chiffres et des lettres" for mIRC.

 Works also in self input.